box/developer.box.com/content/guides/events/sign-events.md

 ### Cancelled

-A `SIGN_DOCUMENT_CANCELLED` `event_type` is produced when a sign request is cancelled via API or UI.
+A `SIGN_DOCUMENT_CANCELLED` `event_type` is produced when a sign request is cancelled by the requester via API or UI.

 The`additional_details` payload will provide the following details: